helidon-io/helidon/builder/README.md

 ## Goals

 Generate all required types for Helidon APIs with builders, that follow the same style (method names, required validation etc.).
-Support for builders that can read options from Helidon configuration (`helidon-common-config`, and of course `helidon-config`).
+Support for builders that can read options from Helidon configuration (`helidon-config`).

 - We MUST NOT change bytecode of user classes
 - We MUST NOT use reflection (everything is code generated)